quangounet/simple-wheeled-robot/README.md

     psk="your_wifi_password"
     }
     ```
+    * Note: This does not support public wifi that requires you to input user name & password.
+Ethernet connection is required in this case. *
 - Insert the SD card to the Raspberry Pi

-*The following has been tested to work on a Ubuntu 16.04 laptop.
+*The following has been tested to work on Ubuntu 16.04, macOS Mojave and Windows 10 laptop (with Wifi), as well as Windows 10 desktop (no Wifi).*
-Need to test with Windows if the robot is to be controlled with the desktops in the lab.*

 ## Access the Raspberry Pi
 Raspberry Pi 4 has two micro HDMI ports and several USB ports, allowing you to access it with external monitor, keyboard and mouse.